 #29: Denim Ombre Hair

 Fan of ashy, pale tones?
 Then meet your perfect ombre match!
 Starting with black hair, fading to ashy blonde, and ending with navy blue, this denim ombre mane is as cool as your favorite pair of Levis, and we imagine it’s just as fun to rock.

-Thought you couldn’t try ombre because of your mega-tight spirals?
+Thought you couldn’t try ombre because of your mega-tight spirals or short hair?
 Think again!
 This blue ombre coif proves that your kinky, defined curls magnify the power of colored ends, resulting in a fun and funky head of hair that’s full of personality.

 #31: Dark to Light, Purple to Blue Ombre

 Blue, plum red and purple all come together into an ombre hairstyle worth a queen—a queen of fantastical realms, of course!
 Attempting to recreate this look, do keep in mind that ombre hair requires peroxide bleaching, which might further damage previously dyed hair.
 You may want to opt for hair extensions to experiment with new unnatural hair colors.

 #32: Messy Bob in Pastel Hues